We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Give the process some time.
 But don’t feel like you need to stick it out if the therapist isn’t a good fit.
 Remember, this is about you.
 It’s important to find a mental health professional who fits your needs.
 If the connection isn’t there after a few sessions, it might be time to find another psychiatrist.

 - Share your preferences early on.
-Magavi recommended that early in the process, you should voice your preferences in order to ensure a good fit and create a strong therapeutic relationship.
-For example, some individuals hope for their psychiatrist to engage more, while others prefer their psychiatrist to listen more and speak less.
+Magavi recommended that early in the process, you should voice your preferences to ensure a good fit and create a strong therapeutic relationship.
+For example, some people hope their psychiatrist engages more, while others prefer their psychiatrist to listen more and speak less.

 - Be open and honest.
 Magavi advises patients to speak about all their needs and emotions.
 “Psychiatrists and therapists can provide better, more individualized care when they learn about the patient’s specific goals and needs,” she said.